Alicetech/rpi-lcd-show-improved/README.md

 # The original repo has these issues
 The original LCD-show (https://github.com/goodtft/LCD-show) has too many issues:
 * You must have HDMI, TV or SSH.
-You cant just use you screen!
+You must have network access.
+You cant use you screen, on first boot...
 * Bricks new USB boot methods on Pi4
-* Bricks Berryboot (if you can't boot then you cant restore..)
+* Bricks Berryboot (if you can't boot then you can't restore)
-* Forced reboot without warning!!
-(Reboot your own device to stop lost work in progress!!!)
+* Forced reboot without warning!
+(Reboot your own device to stop lost work in progress)
 * Hijacks/delets your inittab
 * Hijacks/delets your config.txt
 * Hijacks/delets your cmdline.txt